caseychambliss/ObsidianSync-/Netherlands/Soft Landing/Mahlerstraat 23 • Pre-Move-In Deep-Clean Checklist.md

 ## 0 Prep (≈1 h)
 - [ ] Stage two buckets: one hot soapy water (dish soap + Blue Wonder) and one rinse bucket
 - [ ] Open all windows slightly for airflow
-- [ ] Put dishwasher on an empty descaling cycle (Sun Optimum or Spargo)
+- [x] Put dishwasher on an empty descaling cycle (Sun Optimum or Spargo) ✅ 2025-08-04
 - [ ] Remove kitchen hood filters and soak in hot soapy water
 - [ ] Gather every loose power or network cable into one box
 - [ ] Fit vacuum with soft brush head and crevice tool